 Elopement & Wandering: Your Guide to Safety Resources

 Elopement is one of the most concerning challenging behaviors for individuals with autism spectrum disorders.
 Due to the growing prevalence of autism and the potential dangers associated with elopement, awareness about available resources is vital.
 This publication describes the scope of the problem and its effect on the individual and the family; provides information on identification products and tracking devices; and offers suggestions to improve elopement assessment and intervention.
 Download for free.

 Individualized Respite Care Guide: A Resource for Families and Professionals

 This publication discusses how to create a solid team between the family and provider (whether a family member, friend, or professional) to most effectively interact with those with ASD, address any challenging behaviors, and keep everyone safe.
 Customizable forms are included so families can provide critical details about their loved one to the provider in advance and providers can summarize the respite experience for the families.
 Download for free.
 This project was partially funded by an Autism Speaks Family Services Community Grant.

 Kids Booklet on Autism for Siblings and Peers

 Written for children to help them answer questions their friends might have and deal with emotions having a sibling with autism bring about.
 Includes notes for parents and teachers.
 Includes puzzles and activities to help kids learn how to spread awareness.
+The new edition is illustrated by a sibling who who is inspired by her sister who has autism.
 Download for free.

 Meeting the Needs of Adults with Autism: A Blueprint for the Future